yevgenykuz/text-files-merger/README.rst

 This script does the following:

-1. Takes two or more input files
+1. Takes one or more input files
 2. [Optional] Alters prefix and suffix of each line from the input files (in memory, original files are untouched)
 3. [Optional] Removes duplicate lines
 4. [Optional] Sorts lines
-5. Merges all lines and saves result to a new file
+5. Merges (for two or more files) all lines and saves result to a new file

 -----